Trump administration ends temporary deportation protection for 350,000 Venezuelans

 During his campaign, Trump repeatedly hammered at dangers posed by the gang, sparking criticism that he was painting all immigrants as criminals.

+On Monday, opposition leader Maria Corina Machado told reporters her team has been in contact with members of Congress from Florida and other states to address the end of TPS and “find a type of effective protection” for law-abiding Venezuelans.

+“We want (Venezuelans) to return but to a free, safe and prosperous Venezuela where no one is persecuted and that they do so voluntarily,” she said.
+“Criminals are a tiny fraction of Venezuelans who are giving everything to contribute to the American nation.”

 The TPS designation gives people legal authority to be in the country but doesn’t provide a long-term path to citizenship.
 They are reliant on the government renewing their status when it expires.
-Critics have said that over time, renewal of status becomes automatic, regardless of what’s happening in the person’s home country.
+Critics say over time, renewal of status becomes automatic, regardless of what’s happening in the person’s home country.

 In the waning days of the Biden administration, Noem’s predecessor, Alejandro Mayorkas, extended the protections for Venezuelans until October 2026.